How Should You Store Your Razor After Use? Tips to Make It Last Longer

 - Leaving it wet after use

-- Keeping it in the shower or bathroom
+- Keeping it in a constantly humid environment

 - Storing it in a closed case while still wet